FAQ: Family Medicine Program

-After matching to the Family Medicine Program at the University of Toronto, an Open House is held approximately 1–2 weeks after the match results to provide you with more information about each of the different teaching sites.
+After matching to the Family Medicine Program at the University of Toronto, a Virtual Open House is held approximately 1–2 weeks after the match results to provide you with more information about each of the different teaching sites.
 Each resident will then be asked to complete a rank list of their preferred teaching site.
 The internal match does not guarantee that residents will be matched to their preferred teaching site.
 However, the internal match will attempt to match residents and sites based on residents learning objectives and desired breadth and depth of experience.
 All those matched to the Family Medicine Residency Program will equally benefit from the strong curriculum and academic program offered as part of the experience at the University of Toronto.

 What are the main differences between the teaching sites?

 There are 12 family medicine teaching sites in the Greater Toronto Area stream.
 The Barrie /Newmarket stream is a separate choice with residents selecting either site.
 Residents in the Rural Stream match to one of four sites: Midland or Orillia (if matched to North York General Hospital in PGY 1) or Grandvalley/Orangeville or Port Perry (if matched to Toronto East General Hospital in PGY 1).